dady8889/android_device_huawei_hi6250/README.md

 while you are in target repository.
 You can add ~/Desktop/AOSPA-N/device/huawei/hi6250/patches to your PATH to shorten the command.
 Then you can copy the patch from your desktop and test it in the device tree.
 You can send the patch by making an "Issue".

-### Please let me know if there are mistakes, typos, mis/outdated - information in these instructions by creating an "issue".
+### Please let me know if there are mistakes, typos, mis/outdated - information in these instructions by creating an "Issue".